dotlang/language/doc/RFE.md

 We can force `,` or `;` at the end of the last item to make a distinction for 1 elements.

-? - Can we think of generics as a map? where key is type and value is a module? so `stack[int]` will give me implementation of a stack (define in stack module), specialized for int type.
+N - Can we think of generics as a map? where key is type and value is a module? so `stack[int]` will give me implementation of a stack (define in stack module), specialized for int type.
 q1: What if the generic module has multiple types? e.g. map function or a hashmap module?
 q2: What would be the type of this map? what's the key? what's the value?